hungdung0403/NER/README.md

 NER is a form of natural language processing (NLP), a subfield of artificial intelligence.
 NLP is concerned with computers processing and analyzing natural language, i.e., any language that has developed naturally, rather than artificially, such as with computer coding languages.

-In this article, we use several machine learning and deep learning models toNER problem processing for CrossNER dataset with five fieldsin the data set.
+In this article, we use several machine learning and deep learning models toNER problem processing for CrossNER dataset with five fieldsin the dataset.
 The results obtained on the Bi-LSTM models,Bi-Gru, Bi-LSTM + CNN, Bi-Gru + CNN, TF-XML-RoBERTa...
 From there, make comments and evaluations for the dataset and the algorithm is used.

 You can download the original author's data from the following link: https://github.com/zliucr/CrossNER/tree/main/ner_data